1. Install FortLM License Server

 For a workgroup floating license you (or your system administrator) will be setting up a single central license server dedicated to serve license checkout requests for all of your team members over your network.
-So you must send us the hostID of the license server computer (not the hostID seen when you start MasterYANG)!
+So you must send us the hostID of the license server computer (not the hostID seen when you start NETCONFc)!

 Linux License Server:

 Go into the directory where you extracted the server package, for example:

 Select "All Programs -> SegueSoft NETCONFc FortLM License Server -> start.bat" to run.
 Alternatively you can open a DOS prompt and fire the following commands:

 Running start.bat (or start.sh on Linux) first time you will receive an error message, along with the hostID of host computer as shown below: